beehive-lab/mambo/docs/tutorials/hipeac2025/exercise4/README.md

 ### Setting Arguments

 Before calling the function, arguments have to be set.
-It was already explained that the function required for this exercise takes its arguments in `x0` and `x1`, so operands of `MUL` have to be moved into those registers.
+The foo() function which prints the operands, is passed its arguments in registers `x0` and `x1` (as per the ARM calling convention), so operands of `MUL` have to be moved into those registers.
 To do that, the `emit_mov` is used:

 ```c
 void emit_mov(mambo_context *ctx, enum reg rd, enum reg rn);
 ```

-The function takes MAMBO context, as well as, the index of the destination and source register.
+The function takes MAMBO context, as well as, the index of the destination `rn` and source register `rm`.

 The operands of the `MUL` instruction were already decoded by `a64_data_proc_reg3_decode_fields` and placed in `rm` and `rn` variables - assuming the exact code from this document has been used.
 Hence, setting the arguments can be as simple as: